isabella232/docs-13/docs/skeletons/react-getting-started.md

 You can also see and play around with it in the awesome CodeSandbox editor below!
 <iframe src="https://codesandbox.io/embed/github/GraphCMS/graphcms-examples/tree/master/react-apollo-blog" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

+_Note: This guide assumes you have some knowledge about React and GraphQL.
+If you don't yet, we *highly* recommend you check out [this](https://www.howtographql.com/) to learn about GraphQL and [this](https://reactjs.org/tutorial/tutorial.html) to learn about React._

 # Preparation
 What we'll need to get started is the `create-react-app` CLI
 ```